Delicious piri piri/ peri peri chicken, or Nando's chicken thighs, an easy homemade spicy version of the popular restaurant dish.

 In the meantime preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.

-- Arrange the chicken pieces on a large and lightly oiled baking tray, skin side up.
+- Arrange the pieces on a large and lightly oiled baking tray, skin side up.

 Bake for 40 to 50 minutes, basting the chicken with the pan juices and marinade every 15 minutes or so.

-- Serve the chicken with one of the side dishes suggested above.
+- Serve with one of the side dishes suggested above.

 - You can use a whole chicken, which should be cut into 8 parts.
-Alternatively, use 6-8 whole chicken legs (depending on size), which should be cut at the joint.
+Alternatively, use 6-8 whole chicken legs (depending on size), which should be divided into thighs and drumsticks at the joint.